MicrosoftDocs/fabric-docs/docs/data-science/data-wrangler-spark.md

 ## Related content

 - To get an overview of Data Wrangler, see [this companion article](data-wrangler.md).
-- To try out Data Wrangler in VS Code, head to [Data Wrangler in VS Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.datawrangler).
+- To try out Data Wrangler in Visual Studio Code, head to [Data Wrangler in VS Code](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.datawrangler).
 - Are we missing a feature you need?
 Suggest it on the [Fabric Ideas forum](https://ideas.fabric.microsoft.com/).